JJCW/hello-world/README.md

 # hello-world
-This is for a tutorial
+This is for a tutorial.
+I added this for the tutorial.